spendwalley/spendwalley.github.io/README.md

 ### Information Collection

-The App collects personal data such as your transactions and financial information.
-This information is necessary for the App to provide its services to you.
+The App collects personal data such as your device state information, Unique identifiers and usage data.
+This information is necessary for the App when we want to gather analytics to monitor and improve the experience of the app.
 The App does not collect any other personal data.

 ### Data Storage
 The App stores your personal data on your device and does not retain any data on our servers.
 We do not have access to your personal data and do not share it with any third parties.